 It almost seems to be corporate culture among small and medium-sized enterprises (SMEs) to assign responsibilities unclearly or not at all.
 It can be observed that in many corporate policies the responsibility for certain activities or assets are not clearly defined and addressed.
 This is a major shortcoming and leads to gaps and errors in operations.

 BUT: Protecting data is a "team sport."
 Only if all tasks are identified and assigned to responsible parties, and only if these individuals also fulfill their tasks, can your company operate in a data protection-compliant manner.

 Data protection is a "team sport": Distributing responsibility is good.
 Assuming responsibility is better."

 By introducing a PIMS, the ownership principle must be introduced into the organization for the scope of the standard.
 However, the term owner is not to be understood here in its civil law meaning.
 Rather, in the German language of the standard, owner refers to the responsibility of a person for an asset or the implementation of a requirement or measure.

 For example: Maintaining the "Directory of Processing Activities (VVT)" is often delegated to the Data Protection Officer (DPO).
 Of course, this is complete nonsense and cannot work because the DPO is often not involved in many processing activities at all.
 In quality management, the process owners perform the process documentation.
 Top management should delegate this accordingly in data protection as well.

-Certificate according to ISO 27701
+A certificate according to ISO 27701

 In terms of certification, ISO 27701 complements the well-known ISO 27001 standard - it will be the first standard to confirm data protection by certificate.
-DQS is currently in the accreditation process with the German Accreditation Body (DAkkS).
+DQS is currently in the accreditation process at the German Accreditation Body (DAkkS).